-This again means that it’s not advisable to partake in activities which require a high level of attention in which you may hurt yourself or others when you’re under the influence of marijuana.
+This again means that it’s not advisable to partake in activities that require a high level of attention in which you may hurt yourself or others when you’re under the influence of marijuana.

 Verbal fluency is the ability to generate words in a set amount of time.
-And according to the 2011 systematic review study, the acute effects of marijuana on the brain do not seem to influence your ability to speak fluently.
+And according to the 2011 systematic review study, the acute effects of marijuana on the brain do not seem to influence your ability to speak fluently (10).

-However, according to the 2003 systematic review study, marijuana use does seem to have a small impact on your verbal / language skills.
+However, according to the 2003 systematic review study, marijuana use does seem to have a small impact on your verbal / language skills (11).